capuanomat/Where-s-my-stuff2/README.md

-# Where-s-my-stuff2
+# Where's My Stuff

-CS - 2340 group project to help people find lost items in the event of a natural disaster.
+Summer 2017, CS - 2340 group project to help people find lost items in the event of a natural disaster.

+dabest project